anchore/oss-docs/content/docs/about/glossary.md

 False positives can occur due to incorrect CPE matching, version misidentification, or when a vulnerability applies to one variant of a package but not another.

 **Why it matters:** When Grype reports a false positive, you can use VEX documents or Grype's ignore rules to suppress it, preventing alert fatigue and focusing on real security issues.
+If you believe a match is incorrect, you can [report it on GitHub](https://github.com/anchore/grype/issues/new?template=match_issue.md) to help improve Grype for everyone.

 ### False negative